ibrahimhabibeg/Dahih-Al-Dofaa/README.md

 - **Is Dahih free?**
   Yes, Dahih is completely free and open-source.
 - **What kind of documents can I upload?**
-  Dahih currently supports PDF, DOCX, and PPTX files.
+  Dahih currently supports PDF, DOCX, PPTX, EPUB, and TXT files.
 The app can only process text within these documents, so images and other non-textual content will be ignored.
 - **Is my data private?**
   Yes, your data is completely private.
 All processing is done locally on your device, and no data is sent to external servers.